Jetsurf/jet-bot/README.md

 quickly.

 # NOTE
-This bot is still hardcoded with a few things in place, most have been resolved, but the !us/jp/eu role commands are not.
+This bot still has some hardcoded things in place, most have been resolved, but the !us/jp/eu role commands are not.

 ## Installation